Ahmedhsultan/CustomizedListOfArrays/README.md

 ### Conclusion

-The project aims to provide insights into the performance differences between the standard `LinkedList` and the custom `CustomizedListOfArrays` data structure.
-Developers can use this information to make informed decisions based on their specific use cases and performance requirements.
+In the realm of Object-Oriented Programming (OOP), the "Open/Closed" principle stands as a potent guideline.
+This principle advocates for code to be open for extension while closed for modification.
+By embracing this principle, we gain the ability to tailor various elements, including data structures, to align seamlessly with our unique use cases.
+The introduction of the CustomizedListOfArrays represents a swift application of this principle, and there exists a multitude of ideas for further enhancements that can expedite operations such as fetching, adding, sorting, and more, making it an agile and adaptable solution.
+### `The Result : CustomizedListOfArrays was faster than LinkedList by 74.67 times faster`

 Feel free to explore and modify the code to suit your needs.
 If you have any questions or suggestions, please don't hesitate to reach out.
 Happy coding!

-### `The Result : CustomizedListOfArrays was faster than LinkedList by 74.67 times faster`